-1. Operational overview and significant changed
+Operational overview and significantly changed

-General Overview
+1.1 General Overview

-The company was started by Hartmuth Wilhelm Schneider.
-In 1961 and later in 1995, there were joined with Takeuchi Press Industries Co., Ltd., which manufactures and sells aluminum tubes and cans in Japan.
-At present, the company Takeuchi Press Industries Co., Ltd. is the major shareholder by holding shares, including direct and indirect, totaling 71.65 percent, with Mr. Takaaki Takeuchi is the managing director.
+The company was started by Hartmuth Wilhelm Schneider in 1961 and later in 1995, there were joined by Takeuchi Press Industries Co., Ltd., which manufactures and sells aluminum tubes and cans in Japan.
+At present, the company, Takeuchi Press Industries Co., Ltd., is the major shareholder by holding shares, including direct and indirect, totaling 71.65 percent, with Mr. Takaaki Takeuchi as the managing director.
 The business has continued to expand the aluminum packaging business until today.